venetec/kAIhoot/README.md

 ## 🧪 Tested With

-Standard quiz (4-choice), true/false, multi-select (2-4 correct), pin-it with world maps and custom images, jumble (3-8 tiles), slider with numeric ranges, open-ended with character limits, image-based answer choices, mixed-type quizzes, and surveys/polls (auto-skipped since they're non-scored).
+Standard quiz (4-choice), true/false, multi-select (2-4 correct), pin-it with world maps and custom images, jumble (3-8 tiles), slider with numeric ranges, open-ended with character limits, and image-based answer choices.
+Also works with mixed-type quizzes.
+Surveys and polls are auto-skipped since they're non-scored.

 ## 🤝 Credits